To engage customers on Instagram you have to know how to take Instagram photos that amaze — plain and simple.

 How you capture the image is as important as the subject matter itself.
 Find out which angles flatter your subject matter.

 Try taking photos from a ladder.
 Get down under the object.
 Take pictures from the floor up.

-Rather than centering an edge of a table, horizon, corner or other dividing line, re-frame the shot so that this dividing element in at a third of the image.
+Rather than centering an edge of a table, horizon, corner, or other dividing lines, re-frame the shot so that this dividing element in at a third of the image.

 The New York Times presented a great example from photographer Bryan Peterson.

 Note how the tree is in the right 3rd of the photo — not the center.